 We are committed to providing people throughout the community and the region with exhibitions of the highest caliber, meaningful and engaging community events, and on- and off-site educational programs that increase people's understanding and appreciation of America's visual arts.

 At the heart of these efforts is our earnest belief that art, of whatever style or time period, speaks to our culture, our history, and our future.
 Moreover, art carries universal messages that have meaning for people and that can help bond people together.
-Well beyond its ability to appeal to people's aesthetic sensibilities, art can help people communicate, art can encourage people's willingness to empathize and be open to difference, and art stimulates a "craving to comprehend" which is the real motivating force of all learning – for people of all ages.
+Well beyond its ability to appeal to people's aesthetic sensibilities, art can help people communicate, art can encourage people's willingness to empathize and be open to difference, and art stimulates a "craving to comprehend" which is the real motivating force of all learning – for people of all ages and walks of life.

 The earliest roots of the Fort Wayne Museum of Art were informal art classes in drawing and painting, which were first taught in 1888 by J. Ottis Adams and later by William Forsyth.
 Both artists became important regional influences, whose skills in drawing and composition had been sharpened by tutelage at the Royal Academy in Munich.
-By 1897 these art classes were formally organized under the official name, The Fort Wayne Museum of Art School.
+By 1897 these art classes were formally organized under the official name, The Fort Wayne Art School.
 Over the next twenty years the Art School continued to thrive despite limited funds and several changes in location.

 In 1921, the function of museum was added to the school when a collection of ten paintings was donated by Theodore Thieme.
 A prominent Fort Wayne citizen, Thieme recognized the importance of art to the community, and, in addition to the paintings, he donated his residence at 1026 West Berry Street.
 In 1949, the B. Paul Mossman home at 1202 West Wayne Street was donated to the museum and, for the first time, an entire facility could be devoted completely to exhibitions and collections.